 Try to make sure your payment method has enough money available to cover the security deposit.
 (If you’re not able to do that, Airbnb is not responsible for any associated fees, including overdraft fees.)

 Host-required security deposits

 Host-required security deposits are different from Airbnb-required security deposits in that no authorisation hold will be placed.
-Guests will only be charged if a host requests to collect on their security deposit.
-Depending on what has been damaged, the amount the host requests may or may not be the same as the security deposit.
+Guests will only be charged if a Host requests to collect on their security deposit.
+Depending on what was damaged, the amount the Host requests may or may not be the same as the security deposit.

 How security deposits work if there’s an issue

-If there’s an issue during your stay, for either Airbnb-required or host-required deposits, the claims process will work the same.
-A host can report an incident and submit a request for some or all of the security deposit within 14 days of checkout or before a new guest checks in – whichever is earlier.
+If there’s an issue during your stay, for either Airbnb-required or Host-required deposits, the process of collecting on the security deposit will work the same.
+A Host can report an incident and submit a request for some or all of the security deposit within 14 days of checkout.

 Note: All payments, including security deposits, should always be made through Airbnb.
 Don’t ever exchange money outside of the Airbnb website.
 Find out more about what to do if you’re asked to make a payment off the Airbnb website.